vnghia1308/link-protect-software-manager/README.md

 # link-protect-software-manager
-Manage Link Protect on software platform
+Manage Link Protect on software platform (Only applicable for v4 & is in testing phase)

 # How to setup?
 Just put web-api folder into the home directory of Link Protect (with index.php).
 After, run software and access.